XiangmingKA/academic-kickstart4/content/authors/admin/_index.md

 - Special knowledge of Autodesk 3ds Max and Maya.
 - Experience in pipeline and shader optimization.

-Dedicated game developer that actively participant in game jams and individual game projects.
+Dedicated game developer that actively participated in game jams and individual game projects.

 - Experience in gameplay programming in Unity and Unreal.
 - Professional knowledge in Game Design principles.